htmfilho/htmfilho.github.io/_posts/2022/2022-02-08-roma-first-release.md

 - wrap multiple insert statements within a transaction scope.

 But we are not limited to these.
 Let us know if you have any special needs by [creating an issue](https://github.com/htmfilho/roma/issues) in our repository.

+Rust is definitely complicated.
+It took me a month to write the equivalent code that I wrote in 3 days in Go.
+The code might be memory safe, but I wouldn't use the adjective "correct" like many Bloggers and Youtubers out there.
+A runtime panic exception is an evidence that correctness depends on the programmer, not the language.
+I still believe that Go is better than Rust, but it is delightful to see a Rust application running, using a very minimal resources.